-Masterpiece International Limited (“Masterpiece”) considers the ethical performance of its services in full compliance with all applicable law to be among its highest priorities.
-As a leading provider of international logistics services for fine art and a wide variety of other high value items and general merchandise, Masterpiece and its subsidiaries (the “Company”), directly and through their representatives, work with government entities, charitable organizations, museums, collectors, exhibitors, organizers and other customers all over the world.
-The purpose of this Anti-Corruption Compliance Policy (the "Policy") is to clearly establish the standards, procedures and rules which the Company and their respective officers, directors, employees, agents and other representatives follow in order to ensure compliance with all applicable anti-corruption laws, including specifically, the United States Foreign Corrupt Practices Act of 1977 (the "FCPA").
-All officers, directors, employees and agents of the Company are expected to conduct business legally and ethically.
+Masterpiece International Limited, LLC (“Masterpiece”) considers the ethical performance of its services in full compliance with all applicable law to be among its highest priorities.
+As a leading provider of international logistics services for fine art and a wide variety of other high-value items and general merchandise, Masterpiece, and its subsidiaries (the “Company”), directly and through their representatives, work with government entities, charitable organizations, museums, collectors, exhibitors, organizers, and other customers all over the world.
+The purpose of this Anti-Corruption Compliance Policy (the “Policy”) is to clearly establish the standards, procedures, and rules which the Company and their respective officers, directors, employees, agents, and other representatives follow in order to ensure compliance with all applicable anti-corruption laws, including specifically, the United States Foreign Corrupt Practices Act of 1977 (the “FCPA”).
+All officers, directors, employees, and agents of the Company are expected to conduct business legally and ethically.
 The Company will conduct every international business transaction with integrity, regardless of differing local customs and traditions, and will comply with all applicable laws and regulations, including in particular the antibribery provisions of the FCPA and the laws and regulations of each foreign country in which the Company operates, to the extent not inconsistent with U.S. law.

-The Policy applies to all officers, directors and employees of the Company, both within and outside the U.S., and to all Company agents, consultants, representatives, brokers or other third party persons or firms of U.S. or any other nationality who have or are likely to have contact with a foreign supplier, service provider or customer (“Intermediaries”).
+The Policy applies to all officers, directors, and employees of the Company, both within and outside the U.S., and to all Company agents, consultants, representatives, brokers, or other third-party persons or firms of U.S. or any other nationality who have or are likely to have contact with a foreign supplier, service provider or customer (“Intermediaries”).
 The Policy is administered by the Company’s Compliance Team (“Compliance Team”).
-The current member of the Compliance Team are:
+The current members of the Compliance Team are:

 President, Fine Arts and Security Group